bthate/botd/README.rst

 USAGE
 =====

-BOTD havs it's own CLI, the botctl program.
+BOTD has it's own CLI, the botctl program.
 It needs root because the botd program uses systemd to get it started after a reboot.
 You can run it on the shell prompt and, as default, it won't do anything.